HydroModPy/HydroModPy/hydromodpy/solver/boussinesq/README.md

 - side, stream and ocean Dirichlet supports,
 - simplified top drainage,
 - dense nonlinear solves on small meshes,
-- one sparse SciPy Newton path intended as the bridge toward larger meshes.
+- one sparse SciPy Newton path used as the cross-platform reference on larger meshes,
 - one PETSc path on Linux using a mixed complementarity formulation for saturation excess.
 - one PETSc path on Linux using the regularized partition surface law on the head-only system.
+- committed real unstructured meshes in addition to the small validation cases.
+- one committed real-basin transient cycling case where the mixed PETSc path resolves repeated on/off threshold windows while the regularized-partition paths keep one always-active seepage window under the same forcing.

 It does not yet provide:

-- large production meshes,
 - heterogeneous recharge in this first slice,
 - the full historical MODFLOW boundary-condition catalog,
+- distributed MPI PETSc execution,
+- a full coupled overland-flow model,
 - matrix-free Jacobians or graph-colored sparse finite differences yet.

 ## Recommended Reading Order